itskashish/STUDENT-PERFORMANCE-ANALYSIS/README.md

-# STUDENT-PERFORMANCE-ANALYSI
+# Comprehensive Data Analytics & Data Science Projects:
-Comprehensive Data Analytics Projects: Power BI Dashboard and Predictive Modeling for IIT/NIT Admissions & Sales analytics
+Power BI Dashboard and Predictive Modeling for IIT/NIT Admissions & Sales analytics

 Overview :
 This repository showcases three significant projects that leverage data analytics to provide insights into IIT and NIT admissions trends over the past five years.
 Each project is designed to facilitate data-driven decision-making and enhance understanding of competitive landscapes.